Beyond Numbness: How Men's Bike Saddles Finally Got Smart

 Quick home method: Sit on a piece of corrugated cardboard on a hard surface, wearing thin shorts.
 Rock forward slightly to create impressions, then measure between the center of each depression.
 I've found this surprisingly accurate compared to professional methods.

-Professional method: Most bike shops offer sit bone measurement tools, ranging from simple foam pads to digital pressure devices.
-Worth the small fee for the precision they provide.
+Professional method: Most bike shops offer sit bone measurement tools, from simple foam pads to digital pressure devices.
+Worth the small fee for the precision.

 2. Match Saddle to Riding Style